 This year, cleaning California’s coast will start right at your front door!

-This year, due to the ongoing pandemic we will not be holding traditional cleanup “sites” with large gatherings of volunteers.
+Due to the ongoing pandemic we will not be hosting traditional cleanup “sites” with large gatherings of volunteers.
 Instead we want to invite Ventura County residents to honor the spirit and intention of the cleanup while staying close to home and following local public health orders.
 Trash in the streets will become beach and ocean pollution once the rains start.
 Everything flows downhill.
 Cleaning our neighborhoods and local natural areas provides a valuable service to the coast and our communities alike.

 To learn how to record your trash data using the Clean Swell app, click here.

 Ventura County Coastal Cleanup Day 2019 was a great success!
 3,795 volunteers participated and picked up 17,327 pounds of trash and recyclables.
+Statewide over 74,000 Californians cleared more than 800,000 pounds of trash from shorelines and waterways – all in a matter of hours.
 Thank you to our site captains, volunteers, and regional sponsors, we couldn’t have done it without you!